 After you purchase your sleeping car accommodations, you will receive an email with your eticket pretty quickly, and your ticket will give you the car and room numbers.
 Coach passengers receive their coach car and possibly seat assignments by the conductors before they board the train.

 The City of New Orleans allows easy connections with all long-distance trains in or out of Chicago, plus many regional trains.
 Any transfers out of New Orleans require an overnight stay, the Crescent runs up to New York, and the tri-weekly Sunset Limited runs to LA through Texas.

 The City of New Orleans order of cars

 |Northbound Car Numbers||Equipment Type||Southbound Car Numbers|

-Rooms 17-22 of the transdorm car are used for passengers the rest of the car is used for staff rest.
+Rooms 17-22 of the transdorm car are for passengers; the rest of the car is for staff rest.